molmod/ThermoLIB/README.md

 # ThermoLIB

 ThermoLIB is a library for the application of Statistical Physics, Thermodynamics and/or kinetic theory to molecular simulations.
 The library consists of several sub modules.
+Documentation on installation and usage can be found at https://github.ugent.be/pages/lvduyfhu/ThermoLIB/.

 ## Submodules